 Many people can’t seem to absorb enough proteins in their bodies.
-The underlying causes could be dietary, could be due to a medical condition or just plain not eating enough protein-rich foods.
+The underlying causes could be dietary or a medical condition.
+It could also be that a person is just not eating enough protein-rich foods.

 If none of these reasons apply, then the culprit could be high cortisol.
 High levels of the stress hormone block amino acids from getting to their designated locations and obtaining optimal body performance and health.